C-Otto/lnd-manageJ/PickhardtPayments.md

 # Requirements
 1. Currently (as of v0.15.0-beta, July 2022) lnd does not allow sending a replacement shard once a shard of an active MPP fails.
 This, sadly, is necessary to complete MPPs that regularly run into temporary channel failures due to lack of funds.
 See https://github.com/lightningnetwork/lnd/issues/5746 for a (possible) fix.
-You might want to stick to testnet until this is properly fixed!
+You might want to wait until the fix is merged (and part of a released version of lnd).
 2. The graph algorithm implementation used to do the heavy lifting currently is only supported for amd64 (x86_64) on Linux, Windows, and Mac systems.
 See https://github.com/C-Otto/lnd-manageJ/issues/13.
 3. You need to enable middleware support in lnd: add a section `[rpcmiddleware]` with `rpcmiddleware.enable=true` to